charan-vendra/RedditAvatarDropDetector/README.rst

 You will need to replace the webdriver to match your browser.

-Let me know if you want me to update this README to help you set up the project more easily.
+Let me know if you want me to update this README or create a video to help you set up the project more easily.

 Please consider donating or subscribing if you like this project as I am also working on a YouTube channel to teach people programming that have language